 Where Can You Find Water on a Run in Gibraltar?

-This is a genuine concern because water fountains are scarce.
-Here is what is available:
+Water fountains are scarce.
+Here is what is reliably available:

-- Apes' Den area in the Upper Rock: reliable drinking fountain
+- Apes' Den area in the Upper Rock: drinking fountain

 - Eastern Beach: public facilities with water near the beach